DelfsEngineering/FM-HAM/README.md

 FM-HAM is a flexible non opinionated model for managing account authorization.
 Note: Authorization is what the user can do vs authentication - who the user is.

-This module is headless meaning it does not come with a user interface and often one is not needed.
+This module is headless, meaning it does not come with a user interface and is often unnecessary.
 Technically the module is also foot / tailless as well.
 This means that you can store the raw authorization JSON objects any way you want but typically they are saved in a single field within your user or entity record.

 ## Features
 - Non-opinionated